13 Tenant Experience Companies That Landlords Need Today

-The mindset and expectations of the modern tenant have completely changed thanks to the rise of co-working and flexible space offerings, the influx of millennials entering the workforce and an increased reliance on technology.
-To attract and retain this next generations of tenants, landlords are adopting a tenant-centric mindset and creating sought-after experiences in their buildings.
+The mindset and expectations of the modern tenant have completely changed thanks to the rise of coworking and flexible space offerings, the influx of millennials entering the workforce and an increased reliance on technology.
+To attract and retain this next generation of tenants, landlords are adopting a tenant-centric mindset and creating sought-after experiences in their buildings.

-A new group of tenant-focused companies has quickly emerged to meet this need.
+A new generation of companies focused on delivering a great tenant experience has quickly emerged to meet this need.
 If you're not working with one or a combination of them today to enhance the experience you offer your tenants, you can bet your competition is.
-Here’s our list of the top 12 companies (in alphabetical order) you need to know about:
+Here’s our list of the top 13 companies (in alphabetical order) you need to know about:

 1. Better Spaces

 Better Spaces helps landlords understand what attracts and retains tenants.
 The company offers a platform that enables building owners to capture data about their tenants’ preferences and discover what makes them tick.
 It then helps them deliver on those interests through engaging programming and amenities spaces.
 Check out their Instagram for a look at their beautifully curated environments, including surfing classes and peaceful library spaces.

 Convene, a “workplace as a service” platform is on a mission to help landlords reinvent the human experience by running office buildings and workspaces more like lifestyle hotels.
 The company, which recently announced a Series D funding round, partners with landlords to provide tenants with highly amenitized, flexible-term meeting and workspace solutions.
 Learn more about how Convene is disrupting the tenant experience in our Q&A with Convene CEO Ryan Simonetti here.